mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

     ```

-Once an operator has set up links you can switch between clusters using the UI or CLI.
+Once an operator has set up links, you can switch between clusters using the UI or CLI.

 ### Switch clusters using the UI with Google SSO